Workerbee2/aws-bootcamp-cruddur-2023/journal/week3.md

 Verify JWT Token server side to serve authenticated API endpoints in Flask Application

 ### Decentralized Authentication in AWS Cloud
+**Amazon Cognito Security Best Practises**
 Types of Authentication:
 - OAuth
 - OpenID Connect (used with OAuth)
 - Username/Password
 - SAML/ Single Sign on & Identity Provider
 - Traditional Authentication

+**Benefits of using AWS Cognito**
+- Provides a User Directory for Customers.
+- Provides ability to access AWS Resources for the Application being built.
+- Identity Broker for AWS Resources with Temporary Credentials.
+- Can extend users to AWS resources easily.

 ### Intergrating Amazon Cognito with the backend application with custom login branches